mikrono/tModLoaderWiki_kr_ko/ModMountData.md

 ### public virtual bool UpdateFrame(Player mountedPlayer, int state, Vector2 velocity)

 Allows for manual updating of mount frame.
 Return false to stop the default frame behavior.
 Returns true by default.

+### public virtual void UseAbility(Player player, Vector2 mousePosition, bool toggleOn)

+Allows you to make things happen when the mouse is clicked while the mount is active.

+### public virtual bool AimAbility(Player player, Vector2 mousePosition)

+Allows you to make things happen when the mount ability is aiming (while charging).

+### public virtual bool StartAbilityCharge(Player player)

+Called when the mount ability starts charging.

+### public virtual void StopAbilityCharge()

+Called when the mount ability stops charging.